top of page

 Components

-The old icons had some issues with accessibility.
-The difference between click and unclicked states was a minor color change that wouldn't be recognizable to all users.
-I designed clearer icon options for their sidebar and mobile iconography.
+The previous icons had accessibility challenges.
+The distinction between the clicked and unclicked states was a subtle color change that might not be noticeable to all users.
+I created more distinct icon options for the sidebar and mobile interface.

 Iconography.png